 Check out our comprehensive list of commercial snow removal tips for property managers.

 Snow can cause slips and falls for people and loss of traction for vehicles traveling on your property, but the real threat in the winter is ice.
 The downside of a per event contract is that it may only allow for service when there’s a certain amount of snow on the ground, while ice can form without any precipitation.
-Here at Schill, we try to stress the importance of a snow removal contract that makes sure your property is taken care of in all conditions, not just after a snowfall.
-To help our readers understand more about the products we use, we’ve listed two of the most common options for melting ice below:
+At Schill Grounds Management, we try to stress the importance of a snow removal contract that makes sure your property is taken care of in all conditions, not just after a snowfall.

 Foot traffic never really stops on some of the retail properties we service, which means that it’s very important that pavement is visible and clear of ice at all times.
-Here at Schill, we battle ice using a variety of innovative methods: we’re on the forefront of using liquid deicer products that are less damaging to plants and buildings than salt, but just as effective at keeping ice from bonding with the pavement.
+We battle ice using a variety of innovative methods.
+We’re on the forefront of using liquid deicer products that are less damaging to plants and buildings than salt, but just as effective at keeping ice from bonding with the pavement.

 We use salt on our commercial properties in addition to liquid deicer primarily because it tends to work faster.
 It’s especially useful in conditions where snow is rapidly falling, the client has chosen for us not to use liquid deicer, or there’s not enough time to pre-treat the entire property.

 The only thing most people know about commercial snow removal is that plows are involved.
-When it comes to where the snow gets put or other tools that are used to get rid of it, the majority of people are in the dark.
-We won’t get into how our newer snow plows can now do the work of three people here, or the awesome innovations that are taking place in the industry, but we did want to outline some basic choices potential clients have concerning what happens to snow after it has been removed from vital areas of their property.
+Where the snow gets put, or other tools that are used to get rid of it, is another story.
+Here are some basic choices potential clients have concerning what happens to snow after it has been removed from vital areas of their property.

 Snow Plowing, Shoveling, and Blowing

 Snow plowing is probably the first thing that comes to mind when people think about snow removal, but it’s not the only way to clear streets and sidewalks.
-There are some parts of your landscape where a snow plow can’t and shouldn’t go, so our crews shovel and blow snow from walkable areas and beds as well.
-This helps to ensure that your trees and shrubs are visible for your customers, employees, and tenants to enjoy all year round, even if it’s frozen.
+There are some parts of your landscape where a snowplow can’t and shouldn’t go, so our crews shovel and blow snow from walkable areas and beds as well.
+This helps to ensure that your trees and shrubs are visible for your customers, employees, and tenants to enjoy year-round, even if it’s frozen.

-Removing snow by hauling it to another location is a major part of what we do here.
-Winters in the Cleveland area can be wildly unpredictable, and while the 2016-2017 season brought half of the amount of snow that’s normal for the area, you’ll be glad you don’t have to look at a massive pile of snow if this winter is anything like the one we had two years ago.
+Removing snow by hauling it to another location is a major part of what we do.
 But where does all the snow go?
-Schill takes snow from our clients’ properties to our very own snow farm in northern Lorain County, where it melts naturally as the weather heats up.
+Schill Grounds Management takes snow from our clients’ properties to our very own snow farm in northern Lorain County, where it melts naturally as the weather heats up.

 Making a Plan

 Road blockages can appear, accidents happen, and eventually, the original plan for your property may not be feasible anymore.
-After over two decades of being in business, Schill has experienced many worst-case scenarios, and we know a thing or two about how to work through them.
 After we make an initial plan for removing snow and ice from your property, we’ll come up with a backup plan to put in place in case Murphy’s Law goes into effect.

-Our company has been removing snow from commercial properties for 25 years now.
-We’ll be doing the same this year, and for many years to come after that.
-We’d love to talk to you about becoming your partner in battling snow and ice, whether it’s for this winter or for the next five.
-If you’re in need of a snow removal solution this year, or would just like a consultation, please contact us.
+For more than 20 years, our company has been delivering reliable, cost-effective snow and ice management services to commercial properties throughout Northern Ohio, and we’ll be doing the same this year and for many years to come after that.
+We’d love to talk to you about becoming your partner in battling snow and ice, whether it’s for this winter or the next five.
+If you need a snow removal solution this year, or would just like more information on snow removal contract prices or what’s included in a typical snow removal contract, please contact us.

 Photo Credit: Mt.
 Chipotle;